Aquatic Therapy

-Aquatic therapy is an ideal method to relieve pain and improve function.
+Aquatic therapy, or pool therapy, is ideal for relieving pain and improving function.
 Water provides a fun, comfortable environment to re-initiate limb and body movement.
-Conditions treated in the pool can be acute, transient, or chronic.
-The Aquatic Therapy and Rehabilitation Institute defines it as:

 Conditions Treated